-Most of my research is focused on elucidating the mental and physical effects of weight-based social identity threat.
-In other lines of work, my colleagues and I are examining factors that contribute to (and mitigate) anti-fat bias, exploring the potentially detrimental consequences of perceiving oneself as "overweight," and working to understand the personal and social influences on cardiometabolic health among higher bodyweight individuals.
+Much of my current work is focused on elucidating the mental and physical effects of weight-based social identity threat.
+In other lines of research, my collaborators and I are examining factors that contribute to (and mitigate) anti-fat bias, exploring the potentially detrimental consequences of perceiving oneself as "overweight," and working to understand the personal and social influences on cardiometabolic health among higher bodyweight individuals.

 Feel free to see my CV, Google Scholar profile or email me if you have any questions!